ojon/codeSamples/README.md

-# codeSamples
+# Code Samples

-miscellaneous code examples
+Miscellaneous code examples to show I have some programming skills.